-- OUTLOOK The global business cycle is less synchronized and faces multiple crosswinds. - The U.S. is in the late-cycle expansion phase. supported by a solid consumer backdrop. - China's reopening momentum is faltering, raising the odds of increased policy stimulus. - The rate of inflation is decelerating, but greater economic slowing may be necessary to bring core inflation down sustainably. - The Fed and other central banks are likely nearing the end of their hiking cycles, but global monetary tightening is dampening liquidity and adding to growth risks.
+- OUTLOOK The global business cycle remains in expansion but is less synchronized and facing multiple crosswinds. - The U.S. is in the late-cycle expansion phase, supported by a solid consumer backdrop. - China's policy easing is picking up pace amid weak cyclical and structural trends. - Tight labor markets and higher oil prices will make continued disinflation more difficult without greater economic slowing. - The Fed and other central banks are likely nearing the end of their hiking cycles, but global monetary tightening is dampening liquidity and adding to growth risks.

-- Markets may be overly sanguine about the lagged impact of monetary tightening. - Slower liquidity growth and greater monetary policy uncertainty raise the odds that market volatility will return. - The valuations of fixed income and non-U.S. equities appear to price in more of this uncertainty. - Late-cycle positioning implies smaller cyclical tilts and a readiness for opportunities; high levels of long-term portfolio diversification remain warranted.
+- Markets may be overly sanguine about the lagging impact of monetary tightening. - Greater uncertainty about inflation and monetary policy raises the odds that market volatility will rise - The valuations of non-U.S. equities appear to price in more of this uncertainty. - Late-cycle positioning implies smaller cyclical tilts and a readiness for opportunities; high levels of long-term portfolio diversification remain warranted.